aquabubu/home-gatsby/content/posts/Korea-travel-Tidal-island-Jebudo/index.en.md

 category: Travel
 tags:
   - Travel
-  - korea-travel
-  - jebudo-island
+  - Korea
-  - tidal-island
+  - place-to-go
-  - 제부도
+  - island
-  - dao-Jebu
+  - du-lich
-  - du-lich-han-quoc
+  - han-quoc
 ---

 In Korea, there are tidal islands that you can reach by car or bus when the tides are low.
 Such islands are also called **the miracle of Moses** in Korea (perhaps they are inspired by the story of Moses splitting the seawater so that the Jewish delegation can cross the sea), and Jebu Island (Jebudo - 제부도) is one of them.